 It grows to 1 metre in height in a compact, rounded bush.
 The bright yellow button-like flowers, which appear during the spring and summer, are pollinated by a variety of insects.

-The best position for this plant is out in a sunny, open spot with nutrient-poor, well-drained soil.
-It can tolerate wind, salt spray and light frosts however, a severe frost that falls below -5C will damage the plant.
+The best position for this plant is in a sunny, open spot with nutrient-poor, well-drained soil.
+It can tolerate wind, salt spray and light frosts but a severe frost that falls below -5C will damage the plant.

-Pruning can be done straight after flowering, if required, to maintain its shape.
-Its wiry, silvery-white foliage provides great contrast to many other plants with larger leaves of different colours – in fact, Leucophyta means ‘white plant’.
+If required pruning can be done straight after flowering to maintain its shape.
+Its wiry, silvery-white foliage provides great contrast to many other plants with larger leaves of different colours, in fact Leucophyta means ‘white plant’.
 Its specific epithet, brownii, is derived from botanist Robert Brown, who first described the genus as Leucophyta in 1817.